AdhamSalihBraude/DLCourseTAU/README.md

 The code in this project is for the Deep Learning course at Tel-Aviv Univ.

-Feel free to contact me via email if you need to run these codes
+Feel free to contact me via email (adhamsalih@braude.ac.il)